ehendrix23/tesla_dashcam/README.rst

 * Option to specify resolutions as an argument
 * Option for end-user layout
+* Use timestamp in video to determine order instead of file name
-* Use create time in clips to synchronize
+* Use timestamp in video to ensure full synchronization between the 3 cameras